pupil-labs/pupil-docs/src/invisible/how-tos/data-collection-with-the-companion-app/transfer-recordings-via-usb.md

 3. Click on 'Tap for more options'
 4. Select 'Transfer Files'
 5. Open File Browser on your PC and access the Internal shared storage of your OnePlus device
 6. Locate the export folder on the phone.
-Usually it is in `Documents/Pupil Invisible Export`.
+Usually, it is in `Documents/Pupil Invisible Export`.
 7. Copy the recordings to your computer.
 8. Export the recordings using [Pupil Player](/core/software/pupil-player/#export).